nlp-tlp/redcoat/README.md

 #### Note for Windows users - possible problems

-If you attempt to run 'mongod' in your terminal and Windows does not recognise the command, navigate to the location in which mongod.exe is installed (for me it was C:\Program Files\MongoDB\Server\4.2\bin), open a power shell window, and run 'mongod'.
+If you attempt to run 'mongod' in your terminal and Windows does not recognise the command, navigate to the location in which mongod.exe is installed (for me it was C:\Program Files\MongoDB\Server\4.2\bin), open a power shell window, and run `mongod`.
+If that doesn't work, try `.\mongod`.

-When attempting to run 'mongod' in your terminal, you may receive an error message along the lines of "NonExistentPath: Data directory C:\data\db not found".
+When attempting to run `mongod` in your terminal, you may receive an error message along the lines of "NonExistentPath: Data directory C:\data\db not found".
 If this happens, you'll need to create an empty folder in your C drive called "data" and a folder called "db" inside that folder.

 If you are using Windows and encounter many errors when attempting `npm install`, it may be necessary to install the Windows Build Tools by running the command in an *administrative* power shell terminal: